The Simpsons Movie: Editing

 Every aspect of the film was constantly analyzed, with storylines, jokes and characters regularly being rewritten.
 Although most animated films do not make extensive changes to the film during active production due to budget restrictions, The Simpsons Movie crew continued to edit their film into 2007, with some edits taking place as late as May, two months before the film was released.
 James L. Brooks noted, "70 percent of the things in [one of the trailers]—based on where we were eight weeks ago—are no longer in the movie."
 Matt Groening said that enough material for two more films was cut.
 Various new characters were created, and then cut because they did not contribute enough.

-Originally Marge was the character who had the prophetic vision in church.
-The writers however considered this to be too dark and it was changed to Grampa.
+Originally, Marge was the character who had the prophetic vision in church.
+The writers, however, considered this to be too dark and it was changed to Grampa.
 The role of Lisa's love interest Colin was frequently revised.
 He was previously named Dexter and Adrien, and his appearance was completely altered.
 One idea was to have Milhouse act as Lisa's love interest, but the writers realized "the audience was not as familiar with [his] long-standing crush on [Lisa] as [they had] thought".
 A car chase in which Homer throws flaming mummies out of a truck at the EPA was replaced with "more emotional and realistic" scenes at the motel and carnival that allowed for a change of pace.
 The scene of a naked Bart on his skateboard was Matt Groening's idea, who had always wanted to have Bart skateboarding naked, and Mike Scully had the idea of showing Bart's penis for two seconds.
 Storyboard artist Martin Archer was credited for devising the way to cover Bart's genitals with different things before they are exposed to the viewer.
 While the crew agreed that the gag would be funny, they wondered it if would mean an R-rating for the film, as they were happy with a PG-13 rating and that the gag was nonsexual and silly.
-They were ultimately able to get away with the joke because it wasn't live-action nor was it Homer's genitals.
+They were ultimately able to get away with the joke because it was not live-action nor was it Homer's genitals.